 In India, environmental protection was not much of an issue till the mid-1980’s.
 That is, environmental protection as a whole was never seriously considered.
 The government did enact various legislation pertaining to the environment in the 1970’s and 80’s; most notably the Water Act, 1974, Air Act, 1981, Indian Forest Policy, 1988.
-But it took […]Read More India’s Environment Protection Act, 1986
+But it took […]Read More India’s Environment Protection Act, 1986- An overview

 It is natural to think that these conflicts only occur in rural areas and fringe communities around natural forests.
 Yes, HWC are most common in those areas.
 But as the urban centres around the world have increased, many animals have adapted themselves to live in urban areas as well.
 Again, we find an overlap of […]Read More Human-Wildlife Conflicts in Urban Areas

 Soon after the Stockholm convention on Environment, the Indian government responded positively by passing an act for the protection of India’s wildlife (both terrestrial and aquatic) and their habitats.
 Ever visited a Wildlife Sanctuary or a National Park?
 Taken a safari to enjoy the animals in the wild?
-Well, all that was possible only after […]Read More India’s Wildlife Protection Act, 1972
+Well, all that was possible only after […]Read More India’s Wildlife Protection Act, 1972- An overview

+Well, hello there!
 I know it has been a while, but with the ever warmer summers that we have been having (thanks for that, by the way) I get extremely busy this time of year.
 Now that we are back we shall continue our discussion on the effects of oceans on the world climate, and […]Read More How do oceans determine regional climatic conditions-Part II